 Autumn in the gardens at Baddesley Clinton

-Baddesley's a great place to enjoy a leisurely stroll in the autumn sun and take in the glorious colours, not only of the leaves but also in our famous dahlia border.
+Baddesley's a great place to enjoy a leisurely stroll in the autumn sun and take in the glorious colours of the leaves and late border flowers.

 The dahlias have been grown in the same space here at Baddesley for nearly 20 years and the garden team have gradually seen an increase in pests and diseases.
-This year they have contracted a mosaic virus which causes the leaves and flowers to distort and stunt the plants growth.
+Last year they contracted a mosaic virus which causes the leaves and flowers to distort and stunt the plants growth.
 This virus could travel to the tubers and soil making the border unsuitable for future dahlia planting.
-Due to this the team have made the difficult decision that this year will be the last year we have a dahlia border.
-We are not sure yet what will put in the space next summer, but we will keep you updated.
+Due to this the team have made the difficult decision not to re-plant the dahlia border for the 2020 season.

 The walled garden still has plenty to see in the borders...